LesterLyu/The-Look/deliverables/product.md

 * 26 Sep. : First formal group meeting, decide to make a men style app
 * 3 Oct. : First user procedure and app implementation meeting, decide to use Observer pattern.
 * 3 Oct. : Second tutorial, TA rejected Observer pattern and suggest something more interactive
-* 8 Oct. : 3 future direction was proposed.
+* 8 Oct. : 3 future directions was proposed.
 The first leads the app to a men-self-development app, the second leads to price range suggestion, the third stick on the old ideas.
 * 10 Oct: All three got rejected and product manager locked into contemplation.
 * 10 Oct: Adjust the future direction to an interactive and initiative learning app.